immunomind/immundata/README.md

 > [!WARNING]
 > `immundata` is still in the **0.x** series.
 Until we reach 1.0.0, breaking changes may appear in any minor/patch update (e.g. 0.2.1 → 0.3.0).
-> When you attach the package you'll see startup messages summarising
+> When you attach the package, sometimes you'll see startup messages summarising
 > the most important changes – please read them.
 > If something that used to work suddenly fails, check the updated
 > documentation (`?function_name`) first.